 Plants to Avoid Planting with Basil

-Apart from the plants suggested below, you should avoid growing plants with basil that have different growing requirements.
+Apart from the plants suggested below, you should avoid growing plants with basil with different growing requirements.

-Cucumbers have a high content of water, and they tend to take on the flavor of the plant that is planted near to them.
-Also, the fragrant herbs like basil can affect the taste and yield of cucumbers.
+Cucumbers have a high water content, and they tend to take on the flavor of the plant that is planted near to them.
+Also, fragrant herbs like basil can affect the taste and yield of cucumbers.
 Therefore, plant both of them apart.